Living With Ltd Terms & Conditions

-(B) The Services allow professional users to monitor and collect data from a patient for the purposes of medical monitoring and treatment.
+(B) The Services allow clinicians/academics to monitor and collect data from a patient for the treatment of Rheumatoid Arthritis.

 (C) The Customer wishes to use the Services in its business operations and to allow the Authorised Users to access the Services.

-(E) The Supplier shall provide the platform for the Customer and the Authorised Users to interact but will at no time be involved in any diagnosis or medical treatment.
+(G) The Supplier shall provide the platform for the Customer and the Authorised Users to interact but will at no time be involved in any medical diagnosis or treatment.